PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Numerical results

+In Tables~\ref{table51} and \ref{table52}, the same experiment is ran for the two stopping criteria.
+Since there is not a notable difference between the two sets of results, we only analyze Table~\ref{table51}.
+Here, \textsc{fpc-as} and \textsc{fpc-as (cg)} perform the best for large values of $d$, and the number of function calls mostly range from 200 to 375 for all values of the dynamic range.
+In these cases, we see a relatively small increase in $N_A$ as $d$ increases from 20 dB to 100 dB.
+Our method, \textsc{parnes}, and \textsc{spgl1} generally perform well and do particularly well for small values of $d$.
+However, both exhibit a larger increase in $N_A$ with $d$, with \textsc{parnes} increasing from 122 to 632 function calls and \textsc{spgl1} ranging between 58 and 504.
+The solvers \textsc{nesta + ct} and \textsc{sparsa} perform relatively well for large values of $d$ with $N_A$ ranging between 500 and 800.

+In applications, the signal to be recovered is often approximately sparse rather than exactly sparse.
+Again, high accuracy is important when solving these problems.
 The last two tables, Tables~\ref{table53} and \ref{table53-1}, replicate Tables 5.3 and 5.4 of \cite{NESTA}.
-There are five runs of each experiment.
-Each run involves an approximately sparse signals obtained from a permutation of the Haar wavelet coefficients of a $512\times512$ image.
-The measurement vector $b$ consists of $m = n/8 = 512^{2}/8 = 32,768$ random discrete cosine measurements, and the noise level is set to $0.1$.
+Each run involves an approximately sparse signal obtained from a permutation of the Haar wavelet coefficients of a $512\times512$ image.
+The measurement vector $b$ consists of $m = n/8 = 512^{2}/8 =$ 32,768 random discrete cosine measurements, and the noise level is set to have a variance of $1$ in Table~\ref{table53} and $0.1$ in Table~\ref{table53-1}.
 For more specific details, refer to \cite{NESTA}.
-In applications, the signal to be recovered is often approximately sparse rather than exactly sparse.
-Again, high accuracy is important when solving these problems.